BirdFest Photo Contest

 By submitting images to this contest, you agree to allow the Olympic Peninsula BirdFest to use your images with appropriate photo credits.

-April 30.
-2020 Winners announced at Olympic Peaks Camera Club Meeting and via social media.
+May 20, 2020 Winners announced at the Olympic Peninsula Audubon Society meeting and via social media.

 A maximum of three (3) images may be submitted per photographer.

 Images must be submitted in digital format to firstname.lastname@example.org.
 Please include “BirdFest Photo Contest” in the subject line.
 Print entries will not be accepted.

 Monochrome or color images are acceptable.
 Images must be formatted and sized as follows: jpg format, minimum size 640 X 480 pixels, maximum size 1920 pixels on the longest side, and maximum resolution of 100 dpi.
 Do not embed frames, embellishments, watermarks, logos, or your name in the image.